symfrog/clojure-quick-repls/README.md

     '(cider-switch-to-repl-command (quote repls-switch-to-relevant-repl))
 ```

-so a custom-set-variables form with only this variable set would like:
+so a custom-set-variables form with only this variable set would look like:

 ```
     (custom-set-variables